 How To Harvest Lavender Leaves

-To harvest the leaves, you can either cut off small springs, or pinch off individual leaves as you need them.
+To harvest lavender leaves, you can either cut small springs, or pinch off individual leaves as you need them.
 Just be sure to use the tender new growth, and avoid any dry or brown leaves.

-If you don’t want to sacrifice the flowers, then make sure to harvest the sprigs after the stem is done blooming.
-Or, you can harvest the whole tip, flower and all.
+If you don’t want to sacrifice the flowers, then make sure to gather the sprigs after the stem is done blooming.
+Or, you can cut off the whole tip, flower and all.

 Also, be sure to avoid cutting into the woody stems.
-If you cut lavender down too far, it won’t grow back.
+If you do that, it will never grow back.
+So it’s best to know what you’re doing.
 Learn exactly how to prune lavender here.

 How To Store Fresh Lavender